-Transthyretin Amyloid Cardiomyopathy (ATTR-CM) is a rare, and ultimately fatal disease, characterised by the deposition of amyloid fibrils in the myocardium, leading to heart failure.
-There could be one patient in every heart failure clinic.1,2,3
+Transthyretin Amyloid Cardiomyopathy (ATTR-CM) is a rare, and ultimately fatal disease, characterised by the deposition of amyloid fibrils in the myocardium, leading to heart failure.1,2

 This is a series of animated, educational modules that outline key background information on ATTR amyloidosis.
 This video reviews the biological foundation and disease mechanism of ATTR amyloidosis.

-Cardiac signs include arrhythmias, thickening of the ventricular walls and interventricular septum, as well as cardiomyopathy, resulting in heart failure.5
+Cardiac signs include arrhythmias, thickening of the ventricular walls and interventricular septum, as well as cardiomyopathy, resulting in heart failure.4

-The disease results in considerable physical and emotional impact for patients and their carers across multiple domains.6
+The disease results in considerable physical and emotional impact for patients and their carers across multiple domains.5

 In the UK there is a delay to diagnosis (>4 years in 42% of cases of wild-type ATTR-CM).
 Barriers to diagnosis are thought to be a major reason for shortened survival with patients using hospital services a median (interquartile range) of 17 (9–27) times during the 3 years before diagnosis; by which time physical function and quality of life is greatly depleted.2

-At this point, the prognosis of patients with ATTR-CM is poor; median survival in the UK varies between 2 and 5.5 years.2,7,8
+At this point, the prognosis of patients with ATTR-CM is poor; median survival in the UK varies between 2 and 5.5 years.2,6,7

-The prognosis worsens with continued amyloid deposits, therefore early diagnosis is key to improving patient outcomes.1,7
+The prognosis worsens with continued amyloid deposits, therefore early diagnosis is key to improving patient outcomes.1,6

 Listen to our faculty of expert speakers and download resources including our interactive ATTR-CM Red Flags guide.
 You can also access and sign up to upcoming virtual events.